Zondax/filecoin-signing-tools/README.md

 - CBOR <-> JSON serialization and deserialization
 - Secp256k1 signing, etc.
 - Can be compiled as WASM
-- API specs (preliminary)
+- API specs (work in progress)
-    - Keygen(): returns private key, public key and an address
-    - Derive(mnemonic, derivation path): returns private key, public key and an address
-    - ConstructUnsignedTransaction(parameters): returns an unsigned transaction
-    - SignTransaction(unsignedTx, privateKey) returns a signed payload.
-    - ParseTransaction(signedTx or unsignedTx) returns the transaction as json or some other serialized format including the Tx hash as a field when available
-    - SignMsg(message, privateKey) returns a signature
-    - Verify(publicKey, signature, message) returns true if the signature is valid

-# JS integration examples
+# Examples (Work in progress)

-- provide examples on how to use the signing service
+- *examples/jsonrpc* minimal JS examples/integration tests for signing service
-- provide examples on how to use the signing library when compiled as WASM
+- *examples/www* how to use the signing library when compiled as WASM from a browser
+- *examples/wasm* integration tests written in JS for WASM